best dye for human hair wigs

 How can I dye a wig without dyeing the lace?

 To dye a wig without coloring the lace and risking a stain, you can use the "dye bath" method.
-Simply mix your dye in a container and dip only the hair part of the wig into the mixture, avoiding the lace entirely.
+Simply mix your dye in a container, following the instructions on the dye package, and dip only the hair part of the wig into the mixture, avoiding the lace entirely.
 Alternatively, you can apply dye using a brush or sponge, being careful not to let the dye touch the lace.
 Remember to protect the lace with a barrier like petroleum jelly or conditioner before dyeing to prevent any color transfer and potential stains.

 What is the watercolor method for wigs?